MerioUwUITT/MerioUwUITT/README.md

 ----

 - 🔭 I’m currently studying on Instituto Tecnológico de Tijuana
-- 🌱 I’m currently learning to get started on GithubPRO
+- 🌱 I Just got the awesome github Copilot!
 - 👯 I’m looking to collaborate on any type of programming stuff
 - 💬 Ask me about Naruto, I really love Naruto
 - 📫 How to reach me: <a href="https://www.facebook.com/Merio.UwU/">Facebook</a>.